Trump campaign was livid when Fox News called Arizona for Biden — and tensions boiled over on-air

 While its rabidly opinionated prime-time hosts can make Fox News seem to be an all-in propaganda network for Trump, the president has a vast memory for perceived slights.
 When he first launched his campaign in 2015, network co-founder Roger Ailes did not take Trump especially seriously, and many Fox hosts and anchors were wary of him.
 It was only when he emerged in the general election that Fox backed him enthusiastically.
 And then, with Ailes in a command-and-control position at the network, Trump knew whom he needed to speak to.

 Ailes was forced to resign in 2016 after a sexual harassment scandal and has since died.
 Now, with power more dispersed throughout the organization, Trump has grown frustrated without a single person to negotiate with, according to people who have spoken with him about the dynamic.
+(He has spoken frequently throughout his presidency to Rupert Murdoch, whose family controls Fox News, but Murdoch is less involved in the day-to-day of the cable channel, and doesn’t always engage with Trump’s complaints about coverage.)

 He has repeatedly lashed out at Fox on Twitter and during his rallies, especially targeting its nonpartisan journalists and independent-minded hosts like Chris Wallace, who has subjected Trump to particularly challenging interviews.